 Each member of the first crew assigned to American Shoal Lighthouse was transferred from another offshore tower.
 Perhaps this was a prudent measure since not everyone was cut out for this isolated life.
 As pointed out by coastguardsman and lighthouse historian David Cipra, “Few people even remotely realize what isolation means to the men living under restricted conditions, such as prevailed on these lighthouse stations.
 Unless adequate measures are taken to neutralize the ill effects it has on the men, rancor, hostility, and even enmity of the most serious nature may result.”
 Bates’ assistant keepers were Dudley Richardson and Henry Johnson, who respectively had been transferred from the lighthouses at Alligator Reef and Sombrero Key.

 American Shoal Lighthouse received several enhancements over the years.
 Red glass panes were added to the lantern room on April 30, 1893 to indicate the sectors where dangerous reefs were located.
-An oil house was built and suspended on iron rods below the dwelling in 1899.
-The tower's light source was upgraded to an incandescent oil vapor system in 1912, eliminating the need to keep a wick meticulously trimmed.
+An oil house, measuring fourteen by fourteen by seven feet, was built and suspended on iron rods below the dwelling in 1899, and in 1912, the tower’s light source was upgraded to an incandescent oil vapor system, eliminating the need to keep a wick meticulously trimmed.

 In 1929, a generous woman in Key West gave radio sets to the keepers at the American Shoal, Sombrero Key, Alligator Reef, and Carysfort Reef lighthouse as a Christmas present.
 Armed with these wireless wonders, the keepers could stay apprised of the latest news and weather reports, and even catch broadcasts of church services on Sundays.
 In showing his appreciation for the gift, a keeper at American Shoal Lighthouse wrote: